 The adoption process timelines vary per family and are subject to change as the family moves through each stage of their adoption process.
 The total timeframe it will take each family to complete their adoption will depend on the following:Family Document Collecting- the average document collecting or “paper-chasing” takes 4-6 months, though some families may take longer.
-Referral Wait Time - Once your dossier is submitted to IHNFA, your family is waiting in line with other dossiers from families all over the United States and world who are waiting to adopt a child from Honduras.
+Referral Wait Time - Once your dossier is submitted to DINAF, your family is waiting in line with other dossiers from families all over the United States and world who are waiting to adopt a child from Honduras.
 While there are many orphans in Honduras, not all of them are registered or qualified for international adoption.
 For the most current referral wait time, see the requirements page.
 Approval Wait Time - Each dossier must go through a series of “approvals” before it is assigned a registration number and the official referral wait time begins.
 The first approval is by America World and then will be sent to the Honduras Consulate in D.C. for about a week to be reviewed and approved.
 After the Consulate approves the dossier it is then sent to Honduras for translation and another series of approvals.
-It can generally take up to two and half months for the dossier to receive the final approval and registration number.
+It can take as little as two months or as many as 8 months for the dossier to receive the final approval and registration number.
 A Family Coordinator can discuss these wait time dynamics in more depth over the phone or via email, although it will be impossible to predict the exact timeframe for each family.

 What ages of children are available for adoption in Honduras?